Want to read my overview for this project? Read this other post.

 Step 2 can optionally filter for leads that are interested in your product and aren’t just inquiring.

 Step 3 is a filter that checks if a referral code is present.

 Step 4 was used to calculate the length of the lead’s submission.
 At a prior company that processed legal claims, we used this step to provide feedback to the person who made the referral if the lead we received was short so that they could encourage the people they refer to add more detail to their submissions.
 You can skip this step if this doesn’t apply to your business.

 Step 5 is a Google Sheets lookup step that finds the row for the affiliate based on the referral code used, which will be used in anti-fraud checks and confirming that the affiliate is not banned.

 Step 6 is a filter to check if the affiliate is banned.
 If the “Approved” column starts with No, the Zap will not continue.

-Step 7 is a lookup step that checks if the email address was used to submit the intake form at an earlier date.
+Step 7 is a lookup step that checks if the email address was previously used to submit the intake form.
 The company I built this system for only paid affiliates for the lead’s first submission.
 This lookup step will use a different sheet with a list of submissions on the intake form that were made using a referral code.

-Step 8 will look up the IP address using IP2Location.
+Step 8 will look up the IP address using IP2Location's API.

-Step 9 will look up the phone number using Phone Validator.
+Step 9 will look up the phone number using Phone Validator's API.